IBM-Cloud/ansible-collection-ibm/docs/ibm_cloudant.rst

     Types of the service endpoints.
 Possible values are 'public', 'private', 'public-and-private'.

-  parameters (False, dict, None)
-    Arbitrary parameters to pass.
-Must be a JSON object

-  environment_crn (False, str, None)
-    CRN of the IBM Cloudant Dedicated Hardware plan instance

-  legacy_credentials (False, bool, False)
-    Use both legacy credentials and IAM for authentication

-  plan (True, str, None)
-    (Required for new resource) The plan type of the service

   capacity (False, int, 1)
     A number of blocks of throughput units.
 A block consists of 100 reads/sec, 50 writes/sec, and 5 global queries/sec of provisioned throughput capacity.